 c) 4R’s Learning Dispositions.
 We support all children from Reception upwards to reflect upon themselves as learners who need to show: resilience, resourcefulness, reflectiveness and be reciprocal as part of a whole community of learners.
 Giving them better understanding of the skills of learning enables them to support each other to achieve well.

-d) Rewarding: We use a system of merit certificates that are given in recognition of particular effort, improvement or incidents of positive behaviour that members of staff have noted.
+d) Rewarding: We use a system of rewards that are age appropriate to the children and are given in recognition of particular effort, improvement or incidents of positive behaviour that members of staff have noted.

 5. How do we support all parents/carers fairly to embed equality of opportunity for everyone?